 “I have said all along that all we wanted was to be able to understand what we are voting for.
 Now that will happen, and I am very, very happy,” said Billy McCann, a plaintiff in the case.
 Being a Plaintiff is not easy but when you come together to fix a problem like this, it is worth it.”

-Attorneys for the Plaintiffs are Natalie Landreth of NARF; Dr. James T. Tucker; ACLU of Alaska; Laughlin McDonald of the ACLU Voting Rights Project; and James J. Davis, Jr.
+Attorneys for the plaintiffs are NARF Staff Attorney Natalie Landreth; Dr. James T. Tucker; ACLU of Alaska; Laughlin McDonald of the ACLU Voting Rights Project; and James J. Davis, Jr.

 More blog posts